Visas & Routes

 • Renewable for 3 years, then eligible for permanent residency

-• Citizenship track opens after 5 years with proof of integration and basic Portuguese language
+• Citizenship track opens after 10 years of residence (7 years for CPLP or EU nationals) with proof of integration and basic Portuguese language

 Who Should Consider the D3